Commands

 --sort | Sort by: title, time, calendar |

 Events are displayed with row numbers (#1, #2, …) that can be used with show, update, and delete.
 The row mapping is cached to ~/.ical-last-list so subsequent commands can reference events by number.
+When events span multiple years, the date column includes the year for disambiguation.

 # List, then act on event #2